 I interspersed the greenery with some fresh cut flowers from the garden.
 I put the fresh flowers into clear plastic water tubes, just like I did with our vintage ink stamp holder upcycle.

-Arrange the tubes in the slots of the toaster, along with some faux succulents to fill the space.
+Arrange the tubes in the slots of the toaster, along with some faux succulents (or real air plants) to fill the space.
 Replace the water as necessary so the flowers stay fresh in the arrangement.